 "Isn't shrinkage in regression a dead topic?
-I haven't seen any new papers in years!!!"
+Have new papers been published recently?"

 Frank and Friedman(1993) and Breiman(1995) express great confidence in "cross validation" methods in shrinkage estimation.
 Although Mallows(1995) observes that minimizing C-sub-p to pick a regressor subset can be misleading in situations that aren't "clear-cut," he apparently still recommends calculating C-sub-p while shrinking along "smooth" paths.
 See also: Tibshirani(1996), Fu(1997) and LeBlanc and Tibshirani (1998).